iamvenk00/Save-The-Batman/README.md

 # Save-The-Batman
-A simple game written in Python
+A simple game written in Python.
+It is basically a hangman game.